onzfonz/comp227/src/content/0/en/part0a.md

 ### Parts and completion

-Full Stack studies consist of the core course and multiple extensions.
+The COMP 227 course consists of the core course and multiple extensions.

 #### Parts 0-5 (core course) - Full Stack Web Development

-Part of your grade for the course will be based on the total number of submitted exercises for parts 0-7 (including exercises marked with an asterisk).
+Part of your grade for the course will be based on the total number of submitted exercises for parts 0-5 (including exercises marked with an asterisk).

  are calculated as follows: